radifar/simulat.io/README.md

 # Simulat.IO

-Make sure you have installed docker and docker-compose,
+Make sure you have installed docker and docker-compose, and you will need at least 2 GB of free space.

 Run `docker-compose up -d --build`